open-education-polito/openeduarchive/doc/commands.md

 ## Vocabularies

 * When creating a new field with the relevant vocabulary and UI, it is necessary to run `invenio rdm-records fixtures` to update the database with the new field and its vocabulary.
+If it does not work, it should be possible to run `invenio rdm-records add-to-fixture oeaDiscipline` obviously changing the relevant details of the call.

 * Adding custom fields:
 `invenio rdm-records custom-fields init -f oea:educationLevel`